-This course is designed to assist the second year Athletic Training Education major in understanding the connection between their classroom instruction and their clinical education.
+Prerequisite: Acceptance into the ATEP This course is designed to assist the second year Athletic Training Education major in understanding the connection between their classroom instruction and their clinical education.
 Specific focus will be on the introductory psychomotor proficiencies from the Athletic Training Educational Competencies as well as documentation and athletic training standard operation procedures.
 The course will provide guided reflection and assessment of the student's ability to apply knowledge in the clinical setting.
 Clinical hours, evaluations, and completion of specific competencies as mandated by the program's accreditation are required components to the course.

-HPE 282 PRACTICUM IN ATHLETIC TRAINING II One credit hour
+PRACTICUM IN ATHLETIC TRAINING II HPE 282